dellemc-hpc-ai/satellite_imagery_demo/README.md

 The output must look like this after executing the script **``run_satellite.sh``**

-* Control + Click on the access link to open it in a browser, in this case the access link is as follows.
+* Control + Click on the access link to open it in a browser, in this case the access link is as follows(Access token keeps changing everytime you load it).
 ```
 http://127.0.0.1:8888/?token=319b9b8c59d5c65aeac45f8b4116e217b901186013d01226
 ```